suzanne64/insitu/README.md

 * '*/3'	run job every third hour
 * '*'	run every day
 * '*'	run every month
-* '*'	run every day of the week
+* '*'	run every day of the week	(integers 0-7 are allowed, where 0 and 7 indicates Sundays)
 * the path to python			(can find with ‘which python’ in terminal window)
-* the command, here, the python code and the arguments file (which follows an @)
+* the command 				(the python code and the arguments file (which follows an @))
 * 2>&1					this has something to do with debug comments, I think.
 * | mail 				(pipe to mail), sends an email after running
-* -s “plotSuite”	let’s you put in whatever subject you want for the email
+* -s “plotSuite”			(text of the email subject line)
-* lastly 		your email address.
+* your email address			(will get an email everytime it runs)